Employees' rights and entitlements

 You are an employee if you are engaged under a contract of service.
 If you have this type of contract, you are protected by the full range of employment legislation.

 The term, contract for services, is generally used when an employer is engaging an independent contractor or self-employed person for a job.
 If you have this type of contract, you may not have the same rights as an employee under employment legislation.
 You can find out more information about understanding your employment status.

 The national minimum wage for an adult employee is €11.30 per hour since 1 January 2023.
 Lower minimum hourly rates may apply if you are younger.
 For example, a person aged under 20 may get paid less than the national minimum wage.
 You can read more in Minimum rates of pay.

 Some minimum rates of pay are set for particular industries or sectors in Employment Regulation Orders (EROs), Registered Employment Agreements and Sectoral Employment Orders.
 You can read more about Employment agreements and orders.

 In general, your maximum average working week cannot be more than 48 hours.
 This does not mean you can never work more than 48 hours in a week, but that your average weekly hours over 4 months should not exceed 48.
 There are some exceptions to this, which you can read about in our page on the working week.

 If you work for an employer for a regular wage or salary, you automatically have a contract of employment.
 You must be given a written statement of 5 core terms within 5 days of starting your job and you must be given the remaining terms of employment in writing within 2 months.
 Read more about what terms should be included in a contract of employment.

 Statement of pay

-You must be given a written statement of pay or a pay slip with every payment of wages.
+You must be given a pay slip with every payment of wages.
 A pay slip will show your gross wage and details of all deductions.
-Your employer must have your permission to make deductions from your wages, unless these deductions are authorised by law (for example, PAYE, PRSI and USC).
-You can read more in our document on pay slips.
+Your employer must have your permission to make deductions from your wages, unless these deductions are covered by law (for example, PAYE, PRSI and USC).

 Breaks during working hours